Our lead asset

 -

-with eGERD where PPIs are not sufficient in need of improved symptom relief and quality of life
+with eGERD where PPIs are not sufficient in the need of improved symptom relief, healing erosions, and quality of life

 Read more about the different stages of GERD